mdpfeifer1/socialnetworkapi/README.md

 https://drive.google.com/file/d/1DGSaW3YlTBjM-jYJ3dJtpYqoA5fU3QTt/view

 ## Credits
+I heavily relied on 18.23 as well as debugging with Jakob Pfeifer

 If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.